daleghent/phd2-wiki/BuildingPHD2OnOSX.md

 > http://www.cmake.org/download/

+NOTE: newer versions of CMake like 3.8.0 do not currently work for building PHD2.
+CMake version 3.5.2 is known to work, so please install that version for building PHD2.

   * Install Xcode 4 or Xcode 5

 > Our official builds are done with Xcode 4, but Xcode 5 can be used for development.